Congregation Mickve Israel

-Congregation Mickve Israel in Savannah, Georgia, is one of the oldest synagogues in the United States, as it was organized in 1735 by mostly Sephardic Jewish immigrants of Spanish-Portuguese extraction from London who arrived in the new colony in 1733.
-They consecrated their current synagogue, located on Monterey Square in historic Savannah, in 1878.
-It is a rare example of a Gothic-style synagogue.
-The synagogue building was listed on the National Register of Historic Places in 1980.
-Today, the synagogue is a member of the Union for Reform Judaism.
+Organized in 1735 by mostly Sephardic Jewish immigrants of Spanish-Portuguese extraction from London who arrived in the new colony in 1733, it is one of the oldest congregations in the United States.
+The current synagogue was consecrated in 1878, completed in the Gothic Revival-style.
+The synagogue building was listed on the National Register of Historic Places in 1980 and is a contributing property of the Savannah Historic District.